 Aspheric lenses have surfaces which do not resemble segments of a sphere or cylinder.
 Instead, aspheric lenses have a profile that changes in curvature across the surface.
-This type of lens is designed to reduce spherical and optical abberrations without the need for a multi-lens assembly.
-Aspheric lenses are used for laser diode collimation and optical fiber coupling, but are also used in many eyeglasses and consumer electronics.
+This type of lens is designed to reduce spherical and optical aberrations without the need for a multi-lens assembly.
 Small glass and plastic aspheric lenses can be molded, but large glass lenses require grinding and polishing.
 Finishing techniques to reduce insertion loss and improve surface quality are common.

 All spherical lenses suffer from spherical aberration independent of errors in alignment or manufacturing, thus a non-spherical, or aspheric surface is needed to correct for it.
 By changing the conic constant and aspheric coefficients, an aspheric lens can be optimized to minimize aberration.

 Aspheric lenses can be manufactured in a variety of ways.
 Subtractive methods polish the optics with small-surface-area tools such as computer numerically controlled (CNC) grinding and polishing or MRF, which uses a ribbon of magnetically responsive fluid to polish the surface.
 Finally diamond turning uses even smaller single-point tools to shape the optical surface.

 Molding methods can produce surfaces without removing material.
 Both precision glass molding and plastic injection molding can be used to produce aspherical lenses.
 Precision glass molding heats glass to its softening point and compresses it between two molds; plastic injection molding forces liquid plastic into a mold then cools it to a solid.
 No matter which manufacturing method is used, proper metrology to the necessary accuracy will ensure the parts meet required surface accuracies.